Rokoko/RokokoStudio-Linux-HowTo/Rokoko-linux-setup-guide.md

 It is possible to make the Rokoko stack work on Linux.
 However, at the moment this includes several steps, and the USB connections are not working for the time being!

-- The Ubuntu version used in this guide is Ubuntu 22.04.5 LTS (Jammy Jellyfish)
+- The Ubuntu version used in this guide is Ubuntu 24.04.2 LTS (Noble Numbat)

 ## Rokoko studio